 Your neck and back are lined with vertebrae that encase your spinal nerves.
 Between these bones are cushions called discs, which give flexibility and mobility to your head and torso.
 Discs are often described as being like jelly donuts, with a firmer outer layer filled with a softer, pliable material.
 Damage to the disc can cause the inner fluid to ooze out of its casing and put pressure on the spinal nerves.
 The resulting injury is often extremely painful and debilitating.

-Hensley Cloninger, P.C. has 29 years of experience in personal injury recovery.
+Hensley Cloninger, P.C. has more than 30 years of experience in personal injury recovery.
 Our legal team handles challenging spinal injury cases that require substantial legal and medical knowledge.
 We can help you obtain the maximum compensation available for your disc injury.

 Disc herniation may occur through natural wear and tear, because of a violent jolt or blow to the body, or from a quick, awkward movement.
 The herniation may be associated with: